-WEGnology Gateway Edge Agent Usage
+Gateway Edge Agent Usage

-Creating Storage Area
+Creating a Storage Area

 sudo mkdir -p /var/lib/wegnology-edge-agent/data

-sudo chmod -R a+rwx /var/lib/wegnology-edge-agent
+sudo chown -R 999:999 /var/lib/wegnology-edge-agent

-Running With A Configuration File
+Running With a Configuration File

 [gateway]